Evaluation of amplifier parameters

 -

-Cumulative distribution function (CCDF).
+Cumulative Distribution function (CCDF).

-The sampling frequency can be set manually:
+The sampling rate can be set manually.:

 -

-- download a graph as a PNG.
+— download the graph as PNG. -

-- zooms in on the coordinate plane.
+— reduces the scale of the coordinate plane. -

-- zooms out the coordinate plane.
+— returns the default scale of the coordinate plane. -

-- reset coordinate axes.
+— reset the coordinate axes.

-Examples of graphs
+_ Examples of graphs_

 Cumulative probability distribution function CCDF: